Aeroluna/Vivify/README.md

   }
 }
 ```

-`ApplyPostProcessing` will assign a material to the camera.
+Assigns a material to the camera.
 A duration of 0 will run for exactly one frame.
+If a destination is the same as source, a temporary render texture will be created as a buffer.

 This event allows you to call a [SetMaterialProperty](#SetMaterialProperty) from within.